earthman131/MAGRTPLL/README.md

 # Usage

-To launch the program, it just requires to dowload ‘Matlab_Code’ from my repositories and execute the script main_rtp_af.m and on MATLAB.
+To launch the program, it just requires to dowload ‘Matlab_Code’ from my repositories and execute the script main_rtp_af.m and main_rtp_pseudo.m on MATLAB.

 # Email: